UK electric vehicle startup Arrival picks Charlotte for its North American headquarters – TechCrunch

-Arrival, the UK electric vehicle startup that plans to become a publicly traded company through a merger with special purpose acquisition company CIIG Merger Corp., has picked Charlotte for its North American headquarters.
+Arrival, the U.K. electric vehicle startup that plans to become a publicly traded company through a merger with special purpose acquisition company CIIG Merger Corp., has picked Charlotte for its North American headquarters.

-The company said it will add 150 new employees to support the headquarters and invest about $3 million in office space in South End neighborhood of Charlotte.
+The company said it will add 150 new employees to support the headquarters and invest about $3 million in office space in the South End neighborhood of Charlotte.
 Arrival said it will be hiring for a variety of corporate positions, including human resources, marketing, finance and administrative professionals.

 Arrival was a secretive electric vehicle startup for nearly five years until January when it announced a $110 million investment from Hyundai and Kia.
-Over the past year, the company has shared more of its plans and partners, all culminating to its announcement last month to merge with a SPAC, or shell company, to become a publicly traded company.
+Over the past year, the company has shared more of its plans and partners, all culminating in its announcement last month to merge with a SPAC, or shell company, to become a publicly traded company.
+The SPAC merger is expected to close in the first quarter of 2021.

 Arrival’s aim is to produce electric vehicles that are competitive in price with traditional fossil fuel-powered vehicles and lower cost of ownership than other comparable EVs.
 Arrival says its modular electric “skateboard” platform, which can be used on a range of different vehicle types, along with its use of microfactories set up near major cities are how it will achieve its mission.